State Trail Pass

 Money from the sale of state trail passes is deposited into the parks segregated account of the state Conservation Fund.
 The trail fee revenues are used for maintaining and operating state trails, parks and recreation areas.
 For trails, these costs include such things as dealing with erosion, trash removal, maintaining safe surfaces, trimming brush, removing fallen trees and law enforcement.
 Additional funds, which come from ATV and snowmobile registration fees, are allotted to trails that allow ATVs and snowmobiles.

 In 2019 the state collected a total of about $1.4 million for state trail passes (previous recent years have ranged from $1.3 to $1.5 million in revenues with about 80 percent coming from annual passes and 20 percent from daily passes).
 The revenue generated by the state trail pass does not cover expenses for the trails for which it is charged.
 For example, the average revenue for state-operated state trails was $29,711 in 2014.
-For the same time, average expenses for each trail were $69,811.
+At the same time, the average expenses for each trail were $69,811.
 The difference in the amount required to operate a state trail and the money received from the sale of state trail passes is covered by monies from the separate Wisconsin State Park System account which includes funds from state park admission stickers and camping fees.

 Why don’t snowmobilers, ATV riders, off-highway motorcycles and hikers need state trail passes?

 Snowmobilers, all-terrain vehicles and off-highway motorcycle riders pay for their trails through registration fees and gasoline taxes.
 Every state trail that allows ATV or snowmobile use receives some of this money.
 Wisconsin law requires those who use Wisconsin ATV, OHM or snowmobile trails to display either Wisconsin registration or an ATV or snowmobile trail pass.
 ATV and snowmobile trail passes are different from the state trail pass and are available through the DNR's licensing system.

 In general, bike, ski and horse trails are more expensive to maintain than hiking trails.
 Also, the exemption for pedestrians (which include snowshoers) enables everyone access to Wisconsin trails.